Why I am running

 After sixteen years in vocational ministry, Mark Walker followed a new calling and launched an improbable campaign for Congress.
 With no political pedigree, connections or capital; he built a grassroots campaign that centered on one simple idea: PEOPLE BEFORE POLITICS.

-Throughout a primary, a run-off and general election in 2014, Walker was tested, attacked and outspent; however, he ran a positive campaign, never returning fire.
+Throughout a primary, a run-off and general election in 2014, Walker was tested, attacked and outspent; however, he ran a positive campaign.
 Instead, he focused on the issues and gave voice to the frustrations many voters have with Washington’s business as usual.

 Since swearing-in January of 2015, Walker is making a difference in reducing the waste and excess of the federal government; leading on anti-human trafficking legislation, removing Washington out of our classrooms and pushing for criminal justice reform.